Learn the Ned rig, because this finesse technique catches a lot of fish!

 The most popular ones right now are probably Z-Man's "Finesse Shroomz" jigheads paired up with "Finesse TRD" stickbaits.
 The company advertises these baits as having "Elaztech plastics" technology, which is supposed to make them more durable without sacrificing action.

 Z-man isn't the only company jumping on Ned rig bandwagon.
-Roboworm, Strike King, Yamamoto, Matzuo, and more have begun making specialty worms made just for Ned rigs.
+Roboworm, Strike King, Yamamoto, Matzuo, Berkley, and more have begun making specialty worms made just for Ned rigs.
 Some variations on the jigheads have started popping up too.
 Now companies are starting to make mushroom heads with weedguards, although it's worth noting the original rig is pretty weedless on its own.